Registered Nurse Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for registered nurse roles in New Mexico?

 The EB-3 immigrant visa is the most common pathway for internationally educated registered nurses in New Mexico, typically requiring NCLEX-RN passage, an English proficiency exam, and credential evaluation through a NCSBN-recognized body.
-The H-1B is less commonly used for nursing since RN roles do not always satisfy the specialty occupation standard, though some advanced practice or highly specialized nursing positions may qualify.
+The H-1B visa is less commonly used for nursing since RN roles do not always satisfy the specialty occupation standard, though some advanced practice or highly specialized nursing positions may qualify.

 Which cities in New Mexico have the most registered nurse sponsorship jobs?